Turmeric milk (aka golden milk) is an Ayurvedic beverage that helps to reduce inflammation, joint pain and boosts the immune system.

 - Pour into two cups and enjoy!

-This blog post was originally published on April 6th, 2019 and was updated on January 16th, 2019.
+This blog post was originally published on April 6th, 2019 and has been continuously updated since.